rfbergeron/bompiler/doc/IDEAS.md

 happens to be empty when a right brace is seen, it is indicative of a bug and the compiler will abort.

+### Implementation
+The aggregate stack needs to be ready to go before the parser productions for declarations with initializer lists are executed.
+So, the production rules for structures and arrays need to push entries to the stack.
+These are the last production rules fired before the production rules for initializer lists are used, and therefore the last time the type information for the declarator that the initializer list is for will be seen.

+### Version with less globals
+A less intrusive way to solve this problem would be to provide a function that does the same thing, but with fewer globals.
+The reason I didn't pick this as my first choice was because it requires traversing the tree again.

+This solution will make use of two functions: `validate_initializer` and `validate_init_list`.
+The first will be the base case, called when the initializer is no longer an init list.

+Both of these functions will have two arguments: the `TypeSpec*` for the destination type, and a `ASTree*` for the initializer.

+Here, since unions, pointers, and objects of arithmetic type may be initialized with a single expression of appropriate type enclosed in braces, we will treat these destinations as though they were aggregate types with a single member, and refer to them as aggregate types when their initializer is enclosed in braces.

+To begin, the type of the first member of the aggregate type (or just the type itself, for other types) is compared to the type of the first initializer in the
+list:
+- If the destination is not of aggregate type and the initializer is not of aggregate type, `validate_initializer` is called.
+If the return value indicates an error, this function terminates and returns this error code.
+- If the destination is not of aggregate type and the initializer is an initializer list, `validate_init_list` is called, the arguments being the current member type and its corresponding initializer list.
+If the return value indicates an error, the function terminates and returns this error code.
+- If the destination is of aggregate type and the initializer is not of aggregate type, `validate_init_list` is called, the arguments being the current member type and the initializer list provided to this call.
+- If the destination is of aggregate type and the initializer is an init list, `validate_init_list` is called, the arguments being the current member type and its corresponding init list.

+When `validate_init_list` has consumed all of the initializers in the init list that the given type needs, it returns the number of initializers consumed to the caller.
+If the caller was `validate_init_list`, the caller adds this number to its own count of the number of processed initializers, and continues.
+If the caller was anyone else, this indicates that the init list contained too many initializers and is semantically invalid, and should return an error.

+If `validate_init_list` runs out of initializers, that is fine, and the number of initializers in the init list is returned.
+The intermediate language generator will make sure that the remaining members are zero initialized.

+### Stack based solution
+`validate_init_list` need to return two values: the number of initializers consumed and an optional error code.
+These two values will not fit within a single 64-bit register, so returning these two in a struct by value is not the greatest idea.

+This could be fixed by using stacks instead of recursion to track state.
+The stack(s) would need to track the following:
+- initializer nodes
+- type that the initializer node is for
+- index in the initializer/type that is being operated on
+- offset into the initializer list

+This version of `validate_init_list` would proceed as follows:

+The first entry on the stack is created using the arguments passed to the function and an index and offset of zero.

+During each iteration, the destination type is compared to the initializer:
+- If the destination is not of aggregate type, `validate_initializer` is called with the current destination type and initializer as arguments.
+  `validate_initializer` will accept init lists as an argument, so long as the init list only has one child.
+The index for the entry on top of the stack is incremented.
+- If the destination is of aggregate type and the initializer is not an init list, the destination type is pushed onto the stack with the initializer already present on top of the stack.
+The offset for this entry is equal to the index of the previous entry, and its index is zero.
+- If the destination is of aggregate type and the initializer is an init list, the member at the index in the entry and its corresponding initializer are pushed to the stack with a count and offset of zero.

+Then, the index of the current entry is compared to the destination type and
+initializer:
+- If the index equals the number of members of the destination type, the destination cannot consume any more initializers.
+If the entry below shares the same initializer list, their indices are added and

+When `validate_init_list` has consumed all of the initializers in the init list that the given type needs, it returns the number of initializers consumed to the caller.
+If the caller was `validate_init_list`, the caller adds this number to its own count of the number of processed initializers, and continues.
+If the caller was anyone else, this indicates that the init list contained too many initializers and is semantically invalid, and should return an error.

+If `validate_init_list` runs out of initializers, that is fine, and the number of initializers in the init list is returned.
+The intermediate language generator will make sure that the remaining members are zero initialized.

+### Hybrid solution
+Based on what I've brainstormed, the neatest solution would make use of a stack and recursion.
+Recursion is used for nested initializer lists, while the stack is for flat initializer lists for aggregate types with aggregate members.

+Entries on this stack include a type and a count indicating which member of the type is to be compared.
+There is an additional counter, not on the stack, which tracks which initializer is being compared.
+The function starts by pushing the type provided as an argument with an index of zero, then setting the initializer counter to zero as well.

+During each iteration, the member of the type at the top of the stack at the index at the top of the stack is compared to the child of the init list at the counter:
+- If the destination is not of aggregate type, `validate_initializer` is called with the current destination type and initializer as arguments.
+  `validate_initializer` will accept init lists as an argument, so long as the init list only has one child.
+The index for the entry on top of the stack is incremented.
+- If the destination is of aggregate type and the initializer is not an init list, the destination type is pushed onto the stack with an index of zero.
+- If the destination is of aggregate type and the initializer is an init list, `validate_initializer` is called, with the destination type and init list as arguments.

+The index at the top of the stack is compared to the number of members of the aggregate at the top of the stack.
+If the index at the top of the stack equals the number of members of the aggregate at the top of the stack, the entry is popped from the stack.
+If the stack is empty and the initializer counter does not equal the number of children of the init list, too many initializers were provided, and an error code is returned.

+The initializer counter is compared to the number of children of the init list.
+If the initializer counter equals the number of children of the init list, the stack is cleaned up and the function returns, indicating success.
+The intermediate language generator will ensure that the other members are zero- initialized.

 ## Single pass to intermediate language
 With all the changes made to the type checker and parser, it is now possible to generate the intermediate code in a single pass.
 Since the behavior of the code